sr99622/libonvif/README.md

 - Convert to RGB - The default setting is ON, may be turned on for performance
 - Disable Audio, Disable Video - Used to limit streams to a single medium
 - Post Process Record - Recording will be the encoded video stream rather than raw packets
-- Hardware Encode - If available, use the GPU for encoding
+- Hardware Encode - If available, use the GPU for encoding (not available on Windows)
-- Process Frame - Video frame data is processed by the sample python module
+- Process Pause - Video frame data is processed while the media stream is paused
 - Low Latency - Reduces the buffer size to reduce latency, may cause instability
+- Auto Reconnect - The application will attempt to reconnect the camera if the stream is dropped
 - Pre-Record Cache Size - A cache of media packets is stored locally prior to decoding and will be pre-pended to the file stream when Pre Process recording.
 The size of the cache is measured in GOP intervals, so a Gov Length of 30 in a 30 frame rate stream equals one second